Impact of Community Structure on Cascades: Numerical Investigation

-Finally, there are scenarios where neither global nor local seeding causes cascade.
-Figure \ref{fig:Strategic} represents the evolution of active-half edges, using $(0.25,0.75)$ seeding strategy.
-As can be seen from Figure \ref{Attack-High-1}, the only seeding strategy (among the ones analyzed) that can cause a global cascade when $\lambda_{in,1} = 17$, $\lambda_{in,2} = 12$ and $\lambda_{out} = 1$ is $(0.25,0.75)$.
-Active-half edges in both communities get close to zero, but nevertheless a cascade happens in the second community.
-This cascade then gets transferred to the first community, and almost all nodes adopt the new technology.
-This example illustrates the importance of active-half edges $a_m^{(2)}(t)$ in triggering cascade in the first community.
+Finally, there are scenarios where neither global nor local seeding strategy can cause a cascade.
+Figure \ref{fig:asymseed} illustrate the evolution of active half-edges for $\lambda_{1,1} = 17$, $\lambda_{2,2} = 12$ and $\lambda_{1,2} = \lambda_{2,1} = 1$, when $25\%$ of budget is used in community $1$ and $75\%$ of the budget is used in community $2$, seeding vertices with the highest degree.
+Active half-edges in both communities get close to zero; nevertheless, a cascade happens in the second community.
+This cascade then moves to the first community, and almost all vertices adopt the new technology.
+This example illustrates the importance of active half-edges $a_m^{(2)}(t)$ in triggering a cascade in the first community.
+We also include the total number of active half-edges for the Markov process of adoption, for $n=20000$, to numerically validate the result of Theorem \ref{thm:odesmaininf}.